shiersb/OfficeDocs-DeployOffice/DeployOffice/use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md

 If an add-in is classified as "Unknown" or "Insufficient data" this means that Microsoft doesn't yet have sufficient information regarding the add-in to provide a readiness status.
 If this is an add-in that is business critical for your organization, you can do the following:

 - Contact the software provider who developed this add-in to see if the add-in is supported for Office 365 ProPlus.
-Also, you can request that your software provider list the add-in's support for Office 365 ProPlus on the [Ready for Windows](https://go.microsoft.com/fwlink/p/?linkid=860044) site.
-By listing the add-in, the software provider can make the add-in's support status for Office 365 ProPlus available to other enterprises.

 - Contact us at [ReadyForOffice@microsoft.com](mailto:ReadyForOffice@microsoft.com).
 We'll do our best to add the readiness status of the add-in to our database.
 Please provide as much information about the add-in as possible including, but not limited to, the following: